ILGC4/agri-informatics/README.md

 ## Jupyter Notebooks

-To play oorund with and experiment with code
+To play around with and experiment with code

 ## Python Utils Scripts